 Injuries to the hand and wrist are also common when using axes with wobbly handles, and it can make the task of wood splitting much harder than it needs to be.
 If you want to prevent this from happening, there are two ways you can achieve that.

 When you’re splitting wood, make sure you aim for your target carefully!
 One of the most common ways a handle becomes loose is because you miss your target and hit the handle against the wood you’re trying to split or another surface.
 Secondly, if you get your axe stuck in something, don’t try to wrench the axe out, because it can loosen the handle from the inside of the axe.
 Take care with removing your axe from the surface it’s embedded in.
+For top quality tactical hatchet, see our list to give you more choices.

 If you have adequate wood working skills, then it will be a simple task for you to replace the handle of your axe.
 Before you buy a new handle, make sure that the wood is high quality and that the grain of the wood runs the entire length of the handle.